-1. All manuscripts meeting the requirements listed below and submitted between August 15, 2016 and November 15, 2016, will be considered for the cash awards as well as for publication in the Broad River Review.
+1. All manuscripts meeting the requirements listed below and submitted between February 1, 2023 and April 15, 2023, will be considered for the cash awards as well as for publication in the Broad River Review.

 3. No previously published works or works accepted for publication are eligible, including previous online publication.
 Simultaneous submissions are eligible, although any manuscript accepted elsewhere must be withdrawn immediately.

 4. Poetry entries are restricted to five poems, with no more ten pages total per submission.
 Fiction entries must be double spaced and no more than 5,000 words.

 5. Winning manuscripts will appear in the Broad River Review, Volume 55, which will be published in late fall of 2023.
 All entrants will receive a one-year subscription for one copy of the Broad River Review, Volume 55.